The Object of Frustration:

-Technically speaking, Friedkin had just made a horror movie.
+Technically speaking, Friedkin had just right before The Guardian made a horror movie.
 The serial murderer thriller/courtroom drama Rampage featured scenes of brutal violence against random innocent families and was layered with fantasy sequences of the killer basking in nude ecstasy while covered in the blood of his victims.
 As a trial weighing the sanity of the killer wages on, its subject makes ominous calls to the prosecutor's wife and manages to murder even more people at Satan's behest after a violent escape from custody.
 The movie had been filmed in 1987, but after a successful premiere at the Boston Film Festival was lost in the shuffle of De Laurentis Entertainment Group's bankruptcy (Friedkin obsessively lobbied for the film's theatrical release, resulting in its being put out by Miramax in October 1992; the Weinsteins actually made a rare positive contribution to the film by making the director change its original terrible ending.)
 Interestingly, the movie is loosely based on real-life serial killer Richard Chase, who counted a 22-month old baby among his victims, an incident not depicted in the film.
 Which supports theory #1 about Friedkin's decision to make The Guardian: he figured more toddler deaths meant bigger box office.

 It was around this time that Friedkin must have taken a good hard look at his years of making challenging and interesting films that simply had no popular appeal and made a conscious decision to compromise and meet the public halfway.
 His first attempt to do so was 1985's To Live and Die in LA, its poster featuring the tagline "The director of The French Connection is back on the street again."
-Like French Connection, it was a fictionalized reworking of a book based on non-fiction events (the writer was a former secret service agent himself), featured two law enforcement agents devoted to bringing down an elusive criminal, and centered around an epic car chase set piece to be inevitably compared to the former film.
+Like French Connection, it was based on a book steeped in non-fiction (the writer was a former secret service agent himself)*~*, featured two law enforcement agents devoted to bringing down an elusive criminal, and centered around an epic car chase set piece to be inevitably compared to the former film.
 With those superficial comparisons in place, Friedkin went on to make To Live and Die as arty and surreal as French Connection was steeped in gritty realism.
-He added such subversive touches as flawed cops who break the law to further their investigation, the rough treatment of female characters, homoerotic imagery, garish photography by Robby MŁller and a New Wave soundtrack by Wang Chung.
+He added such subversive touches as flawed cops who break the law to further their investigation, the rough treatment of female characters, homoerotic imagery, garish photography by Robby Müller and a New Wave soundtrack by Wang Chung.
 He even kills off the lead character before the final scene.
 To Live and Die in LA was by no means a rampaging success, but it at least managed to make its small budget back.
 With that minor victory in mind, and likely starting to feel a slight dread over the fact that he hadn't had a hit in 16 years, Friedkin may have wanted to find a way to make the curse of the 2-hit wonder work for him by returning to the horror genre.
 He wanted to do another Exorcist, although it turns out he didn't want to do another Exorcist, ultimately opting out of directing William Peter Blatty's second sequel The Exorcist III: Legion.***

 He chose instead to make a movie about a killer tree.
 Nothing too outrageous about that.
 There was one in Poltergeist.
 The forgotten 50's B-movie From Hell It Came was about a wrongly accused murderer reincarnated as Tobonga, a scowling tree stump that somehow runs amok and goes on a killing spree.
-Of course recently we had The Happening, in which ambitious trees united to wipe out humanity for turning them into the paper that M Night Shaymalan used to write his atrocious script.
+Of course recently we had The Happening, in which ambitious trees united to wipe out humanity for turning them into the paper that M. Night Shaymalan used to write his atrocious script.
 And long before that was the H.P.
 Lovecraft story "The Tree" from his "macabre" phase, itself derived from Arthur Machen's "The Great God Pan," which Stephen King recently named "one of the best horror stories ever written, maybe the best in the English language."
 So, while not as popular as the vampire or werewolf subgenres, the killer tree horror story was not unheard of.
 What those homicidal shrubs lacked was a non-perennial accomplice to bring them the delicious infant flesh that any good dendrologist can tell you is the key nutrient in a growing tree's diet.
 Hence the title sentinel of Friedkin's film, a transmogrifying sprite who adapts the guise of a sexy young British nanny in order to infiltrate the home of an unsuspecting couple, kidnap their baby and feed it to her beloved oak.

 It's all laid out in the opening text: